By Matthew B. Cox

 Nevertheless, The Gap kept growing.

-Between the MF Global loss, the embezzlement and the company’s expenses, Blayne knew it was only a matter of time before the Ponzi collapsed.
+Between the MF Global loss, the embezzlement and the company’s expenses, Sebastian knew it was only a matter of time before the Ponzi collapsed.
 He began looking for a way to separate himself from The Gap.
-No doubt, Blayne was hoping to slip out from underneath the loss and leave Damien and Donovan holding the debt.
+No doubt, Sebastian was hoping to slip out from underneath the loss and leave Damien and Donovan holding the debt.

 In the past, once rag operators had fleeced the mark, they would give him the blow-off.
 There were several versions; the most common, incorporated two burly “detectives” barging into the brokerage firm with an arrest warrant for the insideman, the roper (sometimes the bookkeeper) and the mark for insider trading.
 The insideman would immediately admit his guilt, but insist that the roper and the mark had nothing to do with the crime.
 The detectives would then release them and the roper would place the, dazed, mark in a cab and get him out of town.